jezhumble/lapm/assignments-remote.md

 * All group members must speak or have a role to play during the presentation.
 * Slide decks must also be submitted too.

-The presentations will be assessed according to the following criteria:
+The presentation, representing 20% of your final grade, will be assessed according to the following criteria:

 * Content (5 pts) - Did the presentation have valuable material that was relevant and beneficial to the class?
 Was it able to